Transmission of Justification and Warrant

 Suppose now that s doubts Q9.
 Since Q9 is the consequent of the above conditional, which s accepts, s is committed to doubting its antecedent.
 So s has to doubt that there is a content like the proposition that water is wet.
-But s's doubt that there is such a content for her to think rationally requires s to accept a defeater for her justification for believing P9 offered by her reflective evidence E10 (presumably, the proposition that it seems to me that I'm thinking that water is wet).
-For if there is no content like the proposition that water is wet for s to think, s cannot be thinking that water is wet, no matter what she might seem to introspect she is thinking.
-In conclusion, it appears that Water satisfies the antecedent of (LP*).
-For s's doubting Q9 taken together with her acceptance of the premise P10 as supported by E9 directly rationally requires s to accept a defeater for her justification from E10 for P9.
-Thus Water seems to prove non-transmissive in the sense of not being able to resolve antecedent doubt about its conclusion.
+But s’s doubt that there is such a content for her to think rationally requires s to accept a defeater for her justification for believing P9 offered by her reflective evidence E10.
+For if there is no content like the proposition that water is wet for s to think, s cannot be thinking that water is wet.
+In conclusion, it appears that Water satisfies the antecedent of (LP*), and thus seems to prove non-transmissive in the sense of not being able to resolve antecedent doubt about its conclusion.
 For criticism see Beebee (2001), Pritchard (2002), McLaughlin (2003) and McKinsey (2003).

 - Bergmann, Michael, 2004, “Epistemic Circularity: Malignant and Benign,” Philosophy and Phenomenological Research, 69: 709–727.